 Tatlin's Whisper #5 was part of a larger weekend-long exhibition titled The Living Currency, during which the Tate's Turbine Hall was filled with other emotionally provocative works, for instance, with Spanish artist Santiago Sierra paying nine homeless women the cost of a night in a hotel room to stand facing a wall while viewers took their photos, and Croatian artist Sanja Ivekovic hiring an actor to sit and cry while reading news stories.
 As Westerman notes, "The museum was a sea of bodies - some performing, more watching, many doing both.
 The bridge [where Bruguera's performance was staged] - a mezzanine level that affords views up and down the expanse of the ground floor from above - would have seemed an ideal place for both respite and an objective overview.
 However, as two mounted police officers arrived on the scene, the situation changed and escape was impossible. [...
 Visitors] became both subject and object of the performance."

 Ten years later Bruguera would return to Tate Modern with a series of interventions in the museum space addressing the migration crisis, including a piece that induced tears from visitors using an organic compound in the air.

-Mounted police, crowd control techniques, audience - Tate Modern, London, UK
+Mounted police, crowd control techniques, audience - Collection of the Tate, United Kingdom